 Tuition and Fees

-Students are billed a flat rate at the beginning of each semester (fall and spring).
+Students are billed a flat tuition rate at the beginning of each semester (fall and spring).
 A continuation fee is charged for any students who have paid their financial requirements, but still have academic requirements to finish.
 Students are also responsible for course material fees, which are typically assessed after course enrollment each term.
 To learn more about billing, visit Harvard Chan’s Student Billing webpage.

 Enrolling in Only One Degree Program at a Time